 Storing These Cookies

-- On The Counter: You can easily store these cookies in an airtight container and place them on the kitchen counter in a cool and dry place for up to 2 weeks.
+- On The Counter: You can easily store these cookies in an airtight container on the kitchen counter in a cool, dry place for up to 2 weeks.

-- In The Refrigerator: If you want to keep these cookies good for a month or so, store them in an airtight container and place them in the refrigerator.
+- In The Refrigerator: If you want to keep these cookies fresh for a month or so, store them in an airtight container in the refrigerator.

-- In The Freezer: To keep the cookies good for about 4 to 5 months, I suggest storing them in an airtight container or a ziplock bag and placing them in the freezer.
-This is not the best way to store these cookies, but it is the way to go if you would like to store them for a few months.
+- In The Freezer: To keep the cookies good for about 4 to 5 months, I suggest storing them in an airtight container or a Ziploc bag and placing them in the freezer.
+This is not the best way to store these cookies, but it is the best option if you would like to keep them for a few months.

 Reheating The Cookies